 For surprise boxes, don’t be afraid to try different types of packaging, or methods for assembling and fulfilling orders, to keep quality high and costs low.

 Remember, from day one you should build your business as if you’re going to sell it.
-It’s good business practice, and when you do come to sell you will be in a much better position.
+It’s good business practice, and when you do sell you will be in a much better position.
 Make sure that you have transferable agreements with suppliers, and build revenue streams on multiple channels.

-Ultimately, by running a subscription box business, you can build something special for your customers.
+Ultimately, by starting a subscription box business, you can build something special for your customers.
 It’s a model that assures your cash flow in the short-term, while increasing the value of your business in the long-term.